Is There a Dimmer Outlook Ahead for Mullen Automotive Inc. (MULN)?

-Mullen Automotive Inc. (NASDAQ:MULN) went up by 11.15% from its latest closing price compared to the recent 1-year high of $15.90.
-The company’s stock price has collected -11.55% of loss in the last five trading sessions.
+Mullen Automotive Inc. (NASDAQ:MULN) went down by -11.83% from its latest closing price compared to the recent 1-year high of $15.90.
+The company’s stock price has collected 14.19% of gains in the last five trading sessions.

 Is It Worth Investing in Mullen Automotive Inc. (NASDAQ :MULN) Right Now?